The complete guide to 4-axis turning

 - Z-axis – This refers to movement along the axis of the stock, it is used when holes are drilled into the centre of the stock, and is also one of the traditional lathe axes.

 - C-axis – This refers to movement around the axis of the stock.
 This axis is the same axis as the spindle, however during milling operations the main spindle drive is typically disengaged and a servo drives the C-axis to allow for accurate positioning.
-A C-axis allows for slots to be cut into the part and results in angled walls and curved bottoms.
+A C-axis allows for slots to be cut into the part and holes to be drilled in the x-axis plane.

-- Y-axis – This refers to movement perpendicular to the axis of the stock with a live tool or separate milling head, and works in conjunction with the C-axis to mill slots and flat features into the part.
-Y-axis machining results in slots with straight sides and flat bottoms.
+- Y-axis – This refers to movement perpendicular to the axis of the stock with a live tool or separate milling head, and works in conjunction with the C-axis to mill slots, flat features and drill holes off centre to the x and z axes.

 4-axis turning is especially useful for machining complex parts such as gears.
 In the case of a gear, the Z-axis acts as an indexing axis, moving each tooth into position then stopping, allowing the C-axis rotating cutter to pass over until the tooth is complete.
 Then the gear is indexed into the right position for the next tooth to be cut, and so on.